Dark Psychological Thriller Available May 1 in Trade Paperback and Ebook

 Russell Pisarek is twenty-six years old and still wets the bed.
 He grew up different from other young men because his vicious mother punished him for wetting by shaving his head.
 When he confided this to his girlfriend Tina, she betrayed him by advertising his problem to all their high school classmates.
 He took out his frustration by skinning neighborhood cats.

-Now fixated on paying women back, Russell fantasizes about finding just the right girl—so he can shave her bald.
+Now Russell fantasizes about finding just the right woman—so he can shave her bald.
 He struggles to overcome his dark tendencies, but when his sister discovers he’s wetting again, she kicks him out of her house.

 During this time of stress, the mythical Piss Fairy appears in his dreams, and Russell is driven to satisfy his twisted desires with his innocent coworker Uma, who also needs a new roommate.